CompuTec/computec-docs/docs/labels/setup/other-functions.md

 ---

-## Logs Tab
+## Logs tab

 ![Log](./media/other-functions/ct-labels-logs.webp)

-The Logs Tab provides a log viewer for tracking system events.
-Users can select a specific date and logging source (service, installaxtion, or manager) to review relevant logs.
+The Logs tab provides a log viewer for tracking system events.
+Users can select a specific date and logging source (service, installation, or manager) to review relevant logs.
 On the right side, there are quick options for exporting logs to a file for further analysis.

-## Requests Tab
+## Requests tab

 ![Requests](./media/other-functions/ct-labels-requests.webp)

-The Requests Tab displays database requests from `CT_LP_Requests`.
+The Requests tab displays database requests from `CT_LP_Requests`.
 Users can filter requests by date (up to 100 entries), company, requester, status, transaction type, and printer.

 Right-clicking on a request provides additional options:

-- **Resend Request**: creates a new request.
+- **Resend Request**: Creates a new request.
-- **Retry Request**: attempts to re-run the exact request, changing its status to "C."
+- **Retry Request**: Attempts to re-run the exact request, changing its status to "C."

     ![Retry](./media/other-functions/ct-labels-retry.webp)